Jeronimos Monastery Lisbon: Tickets, Opening Hours and Guide 2026

-For your information, the Lisboa Card offers discounts on transport, monument tickets and even free entry for certain visits to Lisbon lasting 24, 48 or 72 hours.
-Find out all you need to know about the card by consulting the Lisboa Card guide, or click on the map below to order it directly online.
+For your information, the Lisboa Card offers discounts on transport, monument tickets and even free entry for certain Lisbon visits lasting 24, 48 or 72 hours.
+Find out everything you need to know by consulting the Lisboa Card guide, or click on the image below to order it directly online.

 Click on the Lisboa Card to order it online